Localized Rings and Their Ideals

 , and given a vector V

-of elements of Rloc
+of elements of RL

 (of R

-), the ideal of Rloc
+), the ideal of RL

-which is generated by (the images) of the entries of V
+generated by (the images) of the entries of V

-is created by entering ideal(Rloc, V)
+is created by entering ideal(RL, V)

-.
-The construction of ideals in localizations of quotients of multivariate polynomial rings is similar..
+The construction of ideals in localizations of quotients of multivariate polynomial rings is similar.

 Examples